s41nt0l3xus/CTF-writeups/sasctf-quals-2025/broken-trust/README.md

     -monitor null \
     -gdb tcp::31338
 ```
-Of particular interest among these launch options is `-serial tcp:127.0.0.1:31337`, which will redirect the second serial port—outputting Secure World logs—to a locally listening port 31337 ([listen.sh](./solve/listen.sh)):
+One of particular interest among these launch options is `-serial tcp:127.0.0.1:31337`, which will redirect the second serial port—outputting Secure World logs—to a locally listening port 31337 ([listen.sh](./solve/listen.sh)):
 ```bash
 #!/bin/bash